Steinkraft Calcit Blattdünger Anwendung erklärt

 Grünkraft Calcium is approved and registered by EasyCert in coordination with FiBL for organic farming — confirmation is available on the product page.

-For COA, SDS/MSDS, heavy metal analysis, and other certificates — please contact us directly.
+For COA, SDS/MSDS, heavy metal analysis, and further certificates — please contact us directly.

-Shelf life and storage conditions: Store dry and protected from light.
+Shelf life and storage conditions: Store in a dry and dark place.

 How does Grünkraft Calcium differ from Grünkraft Zeolith Pur?